opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/context.rst

      - Get the workflow state id

    * - getTraceID()
-     - Get the trace Id
+     - Get the trace id (not yet available)

    * - getInvokeID()
      - Get the invoke id